isomerpages/moe-tkgs/_about-us/Our Partners/Alumni.md

 </table>
 <h4><strong>Objectives</strong></h4>
 <ul>
-<li>to develop and maintain a true spirit of loyalty for the Alma Mater.</li>
+<li>To develop and maintain a true spirit of loyalty for the Alma Mater.</li>
-<li>to maintain close links with the Alma Mater so as to help her achieve her objectives.</li>
+<li>To maintain close links with the Alma Mater so as to help her achieve her objectives.</li>
-<li>to enable members to renew ties for mutual benefits</li>
+<li>To enable members to renew ties for mutual benefits</li>
 </ul>
 <h4><strong>Connect with us</strong></h4>
 <table>